hsutter/cppfront/docs/cpp2/contracts.md

 The order of evaluation is:

 - First, if the contract group is `unevaluated` then the contract is ignored; `condition` is never evaluated.
-This special group is designates conditions intended for use by static analyzers only, and the only requirement is that the condition be grammatically valid.
+This special group designates conditions intended for use by static analyzers only, and the only requirement is that the condition be grammatically valid.

 - Next, predicates are evaluated in order.
 If any predicate evaluates to `#!cpp false`, stop.